 He was a Soviet and Russian actor, professional athlete, Master of Sports (1956), junior fencing champion (1958), adult fencing champion (1961), stunt man.

-His best-known role Vladimir played in three-part musical miniseries D’Artagnan And Three Musketeers, where starred famous Russian actors – Mikhail Boyarsky (D’Artagnan), Veniamin Smekhov (Athos), Valentin Smirnitsky (Porthos) and Igor Starygin (Aramis).
+His best-known role Vladimir played in a three-part musical miniseries D’Artagnan And Three Musketeers.
+Famous Russian actors – Mikhail Boyarsky (D’Artagnan), Veniamin Smekhov (Athos), Valentin Smirnitsky (Porthos) and Igor Starygin (Aramis) played the main roles.

 In the early 60s Balon moved to Moscow, where he was invited by film director Eldar Ryazanov to put tricks and fights for the film Hussar Ballad.
 In the same film Balon played the role of Kutuzov’s aide-de-camp.
 After that Vladimir left professional sport to become an actor.

-In 1987, film director Svetlana Druzhinina invited him to put fencing in the four-part film Gardemariny, vpered (Naval Cadets, Charge!), where he played a small but important role of Jacques, the servant of the Chevalier de Brillat.
+In 1987, film director Svetlana Druzhinina invited him to put fencing in the four-part film Gardemariny, vpered (Naval Cadets, Charge!).
+There he played a small but important role of Jacques, the servant of the Chevalier de Brillat.

 In 1991, Vladimir also played Jacques in Vivat, gardemariny!
 (Viva, Naval Cadets!).